waqas-d/jobsthatinterestyou/README.md

+Waqas Dad
+03/15/2024
+Excercise name: Jobs that interest you
+Description: You are to create a website in React TypeScript about five places that you want to work at.
+Dive into why you want to work there (culture, benefits, hybrid, location)
+Does the job require the current stack that you know.
+Would you have learn new skills?
+What goals would you like to achieve in the hypothetical position?
+Do you currently have the skillsets for the job?
 Peer Reviewer: Brandon Nguyen 3/15/2024 @ 11:23AM
 Peer Review Comments: All the information needed for the website is there, the thing you can add though, is probably more styling like a different colored background, or different routes for each company.